13pixlar/gravity-forms-sticky-form/README.md

 <h3>Changelog</h3>

 **1.0.4**
-* Improvment: Use the Gravity Forms API to update form (Please RocketGenius, fix the bug in your code)
+* Improvment: Use the Gravity Forms API to update form
 * New option: Choose if the entry should be marked as unread upon save

 **1.0.3**